mhallo/mhallo/README.md

 I am a professional engineer for 7+ years, but I've been tinkering longer than that.

-I've worked and studied across the US, currently based in San Francisco.
+I've had the privilege to work and study across the US, currently based in San Francisco.

 My interests lie in high performance distributed systems and applied ML.

-This account stores some current and previous projects.
+This account stores my current and previous projects.